Skip to content

 The Peace Clubs Project, an initiative of Education Plus, a fully registered Nigerian NGO, was implemented in Abuja, Nigeria.
 The project was conducted in two government-run Senior Secondary Schools and focused on training teachers as Peace Facilitators to lead student Peace Clubs help adolescents address and tackle the issues of violence and conflict in their lives.

-Read more about the Abuja Peace Clubs in our Blog.
+Find out more about the Abuja Peace Clubs in our Blog

 The Building Equitable African Partnerships (BEAP) Project